-Soldiers launch mutinies in 3 Ivory Coast cities over pay
+Soldiers mutiny in 3 Ivory Coast cities over pay

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+That was the start of a civil war that ended months later in a stalemate that left rebels in control of the northern half of the country, with their stronghold in Bouake.

+A breakthrough came in 2007 with a peace deal that saw rebel leader Guillaume Soro appointed prime minister in a unity government.

-The soldiers, however, say not all the promises made in a 2007 agreement were implemented.
+The soldiers, however, now say not all the promises made in that 2007 agreement were implemented.

+In more recent unrest, some 3,000 people died in violence after longtime President Laurent Gbagbo lost the 2010 presidential election and then refused to cede power to victor Alassane Ouattara.
+After a military intervention, Ouattara became president and Gbagbo now faces charges at the International Criminal Court.

+France has a military presence in Ivory Coast, with most of its 900 troops stationed in and near Abidjan.
+It was not immediately known whether the Ivory Coast government had asked for their help Friday in calming the situation, as it has in the past.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.